nickderobertis/flexlate/README.md

 Develop documentation by running `nox -s docs` to start up a dev server.

+To run tests only, run `nox -s test`.
+You can pass additional arguments to pytest by adding them after `--`, e.g. `nox -s test -- -k test_something`.

 ## Author

 Created by Nick DeRobertis.
 MIT License.